swiftlang/swift-evolution/proposals/0516-iterable.md

 runtime exclusivity violation.

-For these reasons, this proposal chooses to only use borrowing iteration in cases where `Sequence`-based iteration is not available: in `BorrowingSequence`-constrained generic contexts and for types that conform only to `BorrowingSequence`, but not `Sequence`.
+For these reasons, this proposal chooses to only use borrowing iteration in cases where `Sequence`-based iteration is not available: in `Iterable`-constrained generic contexts and for types that conform only to `Iterable`, but not `Sequence`.
 Any switch from this default is left to future proposals.

-### Nonescapable elements

-While there are use cases for modeling sequences of nonescapable elements (such as a `Span<Span<Int>>`, crafting such types isn't possible under the currently proposed model for annotating lifetimes.
-The authors are confident that the current design could be modified to support nonescapable elements in the event that Swift were to gain the capability to model them.

 ## Acknowledgments